 At the same time, the Black Thorns leave the Empire for the Barrens.
-With the aid of the Great Forest tribe, their army moves safely from Dawnguard to Murderdale, and into eastern Brocéliande.
+With the aid of the Orcs of the Great Forest, their army moves safely from Dawnguard to Murderdale, and into eastern Brocéliande.
 They skirt the edge of Dark Ranging at speed, using all their skill to avoid direct confrontation with the vallornspawn that hold sway in those twisted woods.
 Their destination is Elerael, on the border with Reikos.
 They are quick - but not so quick that the husks, and the ettercap, and the stranger horrors of the vallorn do not claim some of them.
 Too many perhaps.

 Yet news comes to the Navarr left behind, at the Broch and in Boar's Dell, that they have reached their destination.
 A vicious engagement with insect abominations and a few scattered bands of Druj orcs follows, but by the start of the Autumn Equinox the Black Thorns have driven the invading beasts out of the southern forests.
 Without the anchors of spring magic to hold it, the miasma parts and recedes again.
 Elerael is safe - for now - but the Black Thorns are caught between the vallorn on two sides, the unknown dangers of the Great Forest at their back, and the sickness in Reikos to the south.